Threat Outbreak Alert: Fake Airline Ticket Purchase Credit Card Confirmation E-mail Messages on April 11, 2013

 2013 April 12 14:56 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain an airline ticket purchase notification for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain an airline ticket purchase notification for the recipient.
 The text in the e-mail message attempts to convince the recipient to open the link to download and print the ticket.
 However, the link directs to a .zip file that contains a malicious .pif file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID5787) may contain the following files: